 Property and equipment are stated at cost less accumulated depreciation and impairment loss if any.
 The Company provides for depreciation of property and equipment using the straight-line method over the estimated useful lives of the related assets ranging from 3 to 39.5 years.
 The Company charges repairs and maintenance costs that do not extend the lives of the assets to expenses as incurred.
-Repairs and maintenance expenses during the years ended March 31, 2023 and 2022 were \$0 and \$0, respectively.
+There were no repairs and maintenance expenses during the years ended March 31, 2025 and 2024.